olifre/rootStaticAnalyzer/README.md

 In this often not-so-obvious case, the content of the members from the base-class are lost on streaming the derived class.

+#### Simple streaming after default construction
+This streams all objects which are dataobjects (and for which Construction/Destruction did not fail) to a memory buffer.

+Potential segmentation faults are captured and a stacktrace plus an error message are shown.

 # Examples
 (not yet there)